 How much can you be fined for GDPR Violations?

-GDPR violations are penalized in two distinct levels.
+GDPR violations are penalized on two distinct levels.
 Primarily, low-level abuses can attract a fine of up to 10 million Euros or 2% of the violator’s yearly revenue, depending on which is higher.
 It is important to note that the fines are applied to your company’s income before expenditure.

-On the hand, serious violations can result in penalties of up to 20 million Euros or 4% of the violator’s global yearly income, whichever is higher.
+On the other hand, serious violations can result in penalties of up to 20 million Euros or 4% of the violator’s global yearly income, whichever is higher.
 It is also important to note that an individual can be fined for GDPR abuses if they utilize other parties’ personal information for anything apart from personal reasons.

 How are GDPR Penalties Determined?